Locations we serve

 It is therefore essential that there is a clear plan in place for your life and the life of the child before the Court is asked to sanction a relocation.
 Whilst previous case law established that the Court will consider the impact on the parent of refusing an application, it has subsequently been clarified that the welfare of the child remains the predominant concern, and it must be demonstrated that the move will be in the childs best interests.

-What are the visitation rights are when parents live in different countries?
+visitation rights FOR parents WHO live in different countries

 This depends on whether there is a child arrangements order in place or not, which takes into account the parents living arrangements.
 Without this the parent may try to gain access via the Hague Convention if the country is a signatory.